progressive-instruments/phrasa-docs/docs/getting_started.md

 # Getting Started

-This getting started session is intended to give you an overview over the capabilities of Phrasa.
+This getting started session is intended to demonstrate what you can do with Phrasa, without getting too deep into syntax and terms.
 If you feel confused at some part, don't worry, In the next 'Concepts' section we will start right at the beginning.

-This guide presumes you have some minimal understanding about music and sound.
-If you are unfamiliar with terms like frequency, note or tempo you might want to begin with <u>Phrasa Music and Sound Cheatsheet</u>, or jump to it at any time you feel.
+This guide presumes you have a minimal understanding about music and sound.
+If you are unfamiliar with terms like frequency, note or tempo you might want to begin with <u>Phrasa Music & Sound Cheatsheet</u>, or jump to it at any time you feel.

+## Installation

+Before we begin, you can download and install Phrasa Control from [here](https://github.com/progressive-instruments/phrasa-control/releases/download/v0.1.0/phrasa-control-v0.1.0-win64.zip).

+<u>Note, this is a very limited, experimental and unmatured version of Phrasa Control - expect great things to come in the very near future.</u>

 ## Hello Sound

-Ok, let's play our first sound.
+Ok, let's play the first sound.

 Open 'Phrasa Control' and type the following text:
 ``` phrasa linenums="1"